Jimmy Higdon

 James Cecil Higdon Jr. (born July 15, 1953) is an American politician who has served as a member of the Kentucky Senate since 2009.
-He represents the 14th district, which includes LaRue, Marion, Nelson, Spencer, and Washington Counties.
+A member of the Republican Party, Higdon represents the Kentucky's 14th Senate district, which includes LaRue, Marion, Nelson, Spencer, and Washington counties.
 He currently serves as the chair of the senate transportation committee.
 Higdon is not running for reelection in 2026.

 Higdon was previously a member of the Kentucky House of Representatives from 2003 to 2009.

 Biography

 James Cecil Higdon Jr. was born on July 15, 1953, in Lebanon, Kentucky to Cecil and Alice Higdon.
 He graduated from Marion County High School in 1971, and from Morehead State University in 1975, earning a Bachelor of Science in industrial technology.
 He then served in the United States Army Reserve from 1976 to 1984.

 In 1976, Higdon returned to Lebanon and became a partner in the Key Market grocery store, which was later renamed Higdon's Foodtown.
 The store closed in January 2011 following three consecutive years of losses.
 He noted that, “independent grocers are like dinosaurs, there's a few less every year.”